October 4, 2023

 or divide()

 .
-In order to do that, we have to keep a queue of operations and process that queue on calculate()
+To do that, we have to keep a queue of operations and process that queue on calculate()

 .